Testimonies

 General information about the collected documentation in the Natalia Estemirova Documentation Center Database

-The Natalia Estemirova Documentation Center Database (hereinafter the Database) encompasses 32,297 documents containing information about the situation in the entire North Caucasus region – including Ingushetia, North Ossetia and other republics – between 1992-2018.
-Overall, 22,180 documents in the Database concern the counter-terrorist operation in the Chechen Republic.
-The majority of these documents (20,887) contain information about the incidents which took place between 1999-2009, namely the active phase of the counter-terrorist operation in the Chechen Republic.
+The Natalia Estemirova Documentation Center Database (hereinafter the Database) encompasses 63,157 documents containing information about the situation in the entire North Caucasus region – including Ingushetia, North Ossetia and other republics – between 1992-2018.
+Overall, 43,726 documents in the Database concern the Chechen Republic.
+The majority of these documents (41,374) contain information about the incidents which took place between 1999-2009, namely the active phase of the conflict in the Chechen Republic.

 The Database is unique in that it accumulates materials from public sources (mass media, the Internet, books) as well as those collected by employees of well-known human rights organizations (diaries, photographs, procedural documents).